hphelion/documentation/moonshot/prepare.videos.md

 <iframe style="border: 1px solid gray;" width="400" height="225" src="//www.youtube.com/embed/NriyVYHqYQk?rel=0" frameborder="0" allowfullscreen> </iframe>

-In this video with HP Product Manager Hari Kannan, we learn about the benefits of HP's Moonshot servers with HP Cloud OS, providing simplified provisioning and management for specific cloud workloads.
+In this video with HP Product Manager Hari Kannan, we learn about the benefits of HP's Moonshot servers with HP Cloud OS for Moonshot, providing simplified provisioning and management for specific cloud workloads.

 ### Converged Cloud: HP Cloud OS for Moonshot Whiteboard Demo